EliyaAblet/stridebite/README.md

 ### 1. Tools and Usage Summary

 Documentation and planning:
-I used AI to help reorganize and clean up some of the user stories, the project summary.
+I used AI to help reorganize and clean up some of the user stories, the project summary, and a few sections of the README so they were easier to read.

 Design assistance:
 AI was used to help format Mermaid diagrams for the UI mockups and architecture.
 The diagrams are